Smirking Norway killer Breivik pleads not guilty

-His defence team has called 29 witnesses to argue Breivik was sane, with a world view shared by a narrow group of people.
+His defense team has called 29 witnesses to argue Breivik was sane, with a world view shared by a narrow group of people.

 His proposed witnesses include Mullah Krekar, the Kurdish founder of Islamist group Ansar al-Islam, who was recently jailed in Norway for making death threats, and "Fjordman", a right-wing blogger who influenced Breivik.
 Breivik is scheduled to testify for about a week, starting on Tuesday.

-He had been living with his mother in Oslo preparing for the attacks before renting a farm in order to make a fertiliser bomb.
+He had been living with his mother in Oslo preparing for the attacks before renting a farm in order to make a fertilizer bomb.

 Last July 22, he set off the bomb in the centre of Oslo before heading to the youth camp on Utoeya, an island in a lake 40 km (25 miles) outside the capital, gunning down his victims while police took more than an hour to get to the massacre site in the chaos that followed the bomb blast.